 Did you manage to learn some new things about the ghats in Varanasi?
 Which one was your favorite?
 Which one would you visit the first if you were to go to Varanasi?
-Is Varanasi on your bucket list?
+Is Varanasi on your travel bucket list?
 Let us know in the comments.

 Like it?
 Pin it.